isonic1/shazamy/README.md

   * Runs only on a Mac
   * Need Shazam Mac App
   * Ruby 1.9.3 or greater.
+  * Proxy setting is only for WiFi.
+Disconect ethernet cable before starting.
+This can be changed later.
   * Bundler

   1. Clone repo